ImCod2st/Friday-Night-Funkin-Gamemaker-Remake/README.md

 ---

-ARCHIVED CUZ I DONT WANNA WORK ON FNF STUFF ANYMORE LOL
+**ARCHIVED CUZ I DON'T WORK ON FNF STUFF ANYMORE**<br>
+If you would like to continue the project you have my permission, just make sure I am creditied properly.

 ---